ForLoveOfCats/ForLoveOfCats/README.md

 # Greetings there!
 My name's Garrett, nice to meet you :)

-## Do not follow me expecting a return follow, this isn't Facebook

 I have been writting software for about 7 years and have no formal education.
 My developer journey started with a really crappy Python book.
 These days I am the most familiar with Rust, C#, and C but I have a fair amount of knowledge pertaining